mbakereth/combitable/README.md

 A common request from users is to navigate to a page to add a row to a related table, then navigate back without losing their unsaved edits.
 DetailsFieldSet supports this with the `persistance` attribute and the PersistedNewButton component.
 For an example, see the repo in
 `src/routes/main/god/[id]/+page.svelte`

+To make the button to jump to a new Add page, use the PersistedNewButton component.
+An example is in the repo app.